aprm/todo_app_python_back-end/README.md

 3. `cd` into the project directory.
 4. Run `pip install -e .` to install the project in editable mode.
 5. Run `pip install -e ."[testing]"` to install testing requirements.
-6. [Optional] Create / upgrade the database with `alembic -c development.ini upgrade head`
+6. [If not done yet] Create / upgrade the database with `alembic -c development.ini upgrade head`
 7. Run `pserve development.ini --reload` to start the local development server.

 Local database upgrade